mansoorahmad-47/ruby-on-rails/Chapters/Chapter-1/README.chapter1.md

-a.unshift('testing')               # Used for adding something to the start or [0] index of the array a.shift                            # Removing something from starting or [0] index of the array a.push('testing')                  # Adding something to the end of the array a.pop                              # Removing something from the end of the array
+a.unshift('testing')               # Used for adding something to the start or [0] index of the array a.shift                            # Removing something from starting or [0] index of the array a.push('testing')                  # Adding something to the end of the array a << 25                            # << known as shovel operator will also append new element to the end of the array

+a.pop                              # Removing something from the end of the array

 a.append('Test')                   # Same like push, to add something to the end